jfo/muhblog/src/post/stdwrite.md

 ```

 Often, people coming from interpreted languages experience compiled, systems
-languages to be more complex, right off the bat.
+languages to be more complicated right off the bat.
 There is the obvious added
 complexity of compiling and running as separate steps, as opposed to simply
 pointing an interpeter at some source code and seeing a result right away, but
-there are often syntactical complexities to go along with that.
+there are often syntactical constructs to go along with that..

 At first glance, Rust's hello world looks fairly inert, too: